-“Oh!
-The Sport of Love” a bawdy comic operetta for mezzo-soprano, has been performed from intimate parlors to starlit stages world wide.
-A performance in Beijing at the Yong-He Villas with hundreds of ex-pats in the audience for Doctors Without Borders brought down the house and filled the coiffures; most recently at Manhattan Theater Rep, a simple production staged by director John Tedeschi, sung by Nancy Allen Lundy, accompanied by pianist Michael Fenelly and Violinist Gabriel Smith sold out the house both nights with many disappointed would-be ticket buyers being turned away at the door.
-Permission, Heffter’s one-act rock opera about the struggles of a middle aged businessman, is in the process of updating its production after a sold out two week run at The Triad in NYC.
-“CRISPR” a sung-narrative about the woes of 21st century dating, was written for singer Ashley Klanac, performed as a sketch for MuseMatch at Feinstein’s 54 Below.
-Click here to listen.
+On a lighter note, Heffter’s “Oh!
+The Sport of Love” (mp3), a bawdy comic operetta (libretto) for mezzo-soprano and drunk chorus, has been performed from intimate parlors to starlit stages world wide.
+A performance in Beijing at the Yong-He Villas with hundreds of ex-pats in the audience for Doctors Without Borders brought down the house and filled the coiffures; an orchestrated staged performance w/chorus directed by L. Singer in NYC featuring mezzo soprano Margaret O’Connell and violinist Nikita Mozorov; also in NYC most recently at Manhattan Theater Rep, a simple production staged by director John Tedeschi, sung by Nancy Allen Lundy, accompanied by pianist Michael Fenelly and Violinist Gabriel Smith sold out the house both nights.

-Heffter is currently collaborating with Jean Witter, librettist, on “Mars: 2076,” an epic musical based on the American Revolution of 1776.
+Heffter is currently collaborating with book writer Jean Witter on Mars 2076 an original musical based on the American Revolution of 1776.